 Time is precious, and when it is about a legal proceeding, each second is hefty.
 The time required by an outsourcing company for the medical record review services is referred Turnaround Time (TAT).

 Less TAT doesn’t mean a compromise in the quality of the services offered.
-A reputed company would carry out medical record review for attorneys with multi-level audits and a short TAT.
-They also offer expedited services for high- priority files.
+A reputed company would carry out medical record reviews for attorneys with multi-level audits and a short TAT.
+They also offer expedited services for high-priority files.

-It is pretty evident that the legal team cannot spend their work time entirely on reviewing of medical records.
+It is pretty evident that the legal team cannot spend their work time entirely reviewing medical records.
 They will have other litigation services also to work on.
 Now you can compare the work speed of a legal team and an outsourcing company offering medical record review services.
-A law firm would find it hard to do medical chart review and analysis in a concise time when compared to independent medical review companies.
+A law firm would find it hard to do a medical chart review and analysis in a short time when compared to independent medical review companies.
 This may delay the trial preparation.

 Data security of the medical record review process